Voidable Contract in Real Estate: Definition & Examples

 A voidable contract is a particular legal concept and can have a huge impact on a real estate transaction.
-It differs from other legal contract status like valid, void, and unenforceable agreements.
+It differs from other legal contract statuses like valid, void, and unenforceable agreements.

 It refers to a legal binding contract that is valid and enforceable unless one party, with the proper legal grounds, chooses to cancel or make it void for specific legal reasons.
 For real estate professionals and exam-takers, mastering this topic is essential for navigating real-world transactions and acing licensing exams.

-This guide dives deep into voidable contracts, explaining their characteristics, examples, differences from other contracts status, and implications in real estate.
+This article covers voidable contracts in detail, explaining their characteristics, examples, differences from other contract statuses, and implications in real estate.

 Definition of voidable contract